 PERCENTAGE OF RESPONDENTS

 How would you describe the risk management culture at your organization?
 Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations

-Strongly Risk Averse 6% 7% 7% 6% 4%
+Strongly Risk Averse 10% 10% 6% 11% 9%

-Risk Averse 46% 54% 46% 49% 54%
+Risk Averse 45% 45% 43% 40% 52%

-Risk Neutral 31% 24% 28% 30% 26%
+Risk Neutral 33% 29% 33% 34% 27%

-Risk Seeking 16% 14% 19% 14% 13%
+Risk Seeking 12% 15% 17% 14% 12%

-Strongly Risk Seeking 1% 1% 0% 1% 3%
+Strongly Risk Seeking 0% 1% 1% 1% 0%

-- The majority of organizations (52%) in our full sample describe their risk culture as "strongly risk averse" or "risk averse" with an additional 31% selecting "risk neutral," while an even higher percentage of large organizations (61%) describe their risk management culture as "strongly risk averse" to "risk averse," up from about 50% in the prior year for them.
+- The majority of organizations (55%) in our full sample describe their risk culture as "strongly risk averse" or "risk averse" with an additional 33% selecting "risk neutral," and this is in line with large organizations (55%) and public companies (49%) that describe their risk management culture as "strongly risk averse" to "risk averse."
 That suggests that in general the overarching "culture" for risk taking is neutral to averse. - A slightly higher percentage of public companies view their organization as "risk seeking" relative to other types of organizations.
+Not-for-profit organizations are noticeably more likely to have a risk culture that is "strongly risk averse" or "risk averse."